 About

-Currently, Jade is developing an environmental justice start-up, The EJ Agency and is currently a research fellow with RISE, building data on how climate change impacts Native Americans.
+Currently, Jade is developing a strategy firm, The Agency, that work to build more resilient communities, cities, and states.
+She is currently a research fellow with RISE, building data on how climate change impacts Native Americans.

 Jade serves on the board of Native Conservancy, Doc Society, Amazon Watch, and Evergreen Action.